 You can unlock Windows File Explorer's hidden features with this little-known program.

-One of the most popular built-in operating system tools is probably Windows File Explorer.
-As a result, every function that is offered will always be valued, as it is in this instance.
+Windows File Explorer is likely one of the most widely used built-in operating system tools.
+Every function that is provided will therefore always be appreciated, as it is in this case.

-We'll tell you about a third-party program that allows you to access some of the Windows File Explorer's hidden features.
-In this manner, we will be able to utilize some extra features without having to pay a dime.
+We'll tell you about a third-party application that lets you use some of the hidden features of the Windows File Explorer.
+We will be able to use some additional features in this way without having to pay a dime.

-In particular, we are talking about an open-source, free project that enhances the Windows Explorer tool.
+Specifically, we are discussing a free and open-source project that improves the Windows Explorer tool.

 The first thing to know is that the Explorer Tab Utility, the subject of this article, allows us to do things like force Explorer windows to open as tabs.
 On the other hand, it's worth noting that the application also lets us duplicate the current tab or navigate through custom disk paths.